Influence of optical aberrations on the accuracy of an atomic gravimeter: Specific mirror surface

-Thus, to simulate the gravimeter to the $\mu$Gal level, describing optical aberrations with low-order Zernike polynomials is not sufficient, as the result depends on the decomposition order considered and on the decomposition technique used.
-It is necessary either to consider high-order Zernike decomposition, or to use raw data with sufficiently high resolution, which is determined by the initial size of the cloud and its expansion length through the interferometer, and hence the propagation of the aberrations during laser beam propagation.
+Thus, to simulate the gravimeter at the $\mu$Gal level, describing optical aberrations with low-order Zernike polynomials is not sufficient, as the result depends on the decomposition order considered and on the decomposition technique used.
+It is necessary either to consider high-order Zernike decomposition, or to use raw data with sufficiently high resolution, which is determined by the initial size of the cloud and its expansion length through the interferometer, and therefore the propagation of the aberrations during laser beam propagation.
+Finally, even if it is more convenient to use the raw data from the wavefront sensor to perform a simulation, the Zernike polynomials basis could still be helpful to provide specifications for the optical surfaces used for a particular experiment.